How severe will this flu season be? A look at the key factors experts are monitoring

 "If it turns out to be a H3N2 season, then that means the vaccine effectiveness is likely to be suboptimal," she says.
 That's because last year, with the identical component, the vaccine effectiveness for H3N2 was around 35 to 40 per cent.
 And since the viruses are constantly changing and mutating, Skowronski says it's unlikely the effectiveness of the same vaccine component will be any higher for the coming season.
 "That's one of the unfortunate, concerning factors, frankly, from my perspective: that the H3N2 component is unchanged, yet we know the virus is changing."

 Even so, just because this year's flu shot contains two out of three of the same components as last year's, don't think you won't need to get vaccinated again if you got the shot last year.
-The updated influenza B component may help protect you in an influenza B outbreak, Warshawsky says.
+The updated influenza A component may help protect you in an influenza A outbreak, Warshawsky says.
 Plus, she adds, "We also know that the duration of protection doesn't necessarily last well from one year to another.
 So relying on last year's vaccine will not necessarily carry over protection to this year."

 What effect do previous flu vaccinations have on the current flu shot?